McDonnell Douglas F/A-18 Hornet: F/A-18C/D Hornet

 Sixty D-model Hornets are configured as the night attack F/A-18D (RC) with the ability for reconnaissance.
 These could be outfitted with the ATARS electro-optical sensor package that includes a sensor pod and equipment mounted in the place of the M61 cannon.

 Beginning in 1992, the F404-GE-402 enhanced performance engine, providing approximately 10% more maximum static thrust became the standard Hornet engine.
 Since 1993, the AAS-38A NITE Hawk added a designator/ranger laser, allowing it to self-mark targets.
-The later AAS-38B added the ability to strike targets designated by lasers from other aircraft.
+The later AAS-38B added the ability to strike targets designated by lasers from other aircraft without having to mount a separate laser spot tracking pod.

 The U.S. Navy retired its F/A-18C/D in February 2019.
 However, the USMC still retains theirs, and is in the process of upgrading their radar to APG-79(V)4 Active Electronically Scanned Array radar system.
 This variant for the USMC with the MLU is called F/A-18C+.
 These are F/A-18Cs of the Blocks 25 and 30 that are being modernized to the most modern Block 35 and for a longer service life.